bedita/i18n/README.md

          'create' => true, // set to `true` if the middleware is responsible of cookie creation 'expire' => '+1 year', // used when `create` is `true` to define when the cookie must expire ],
+    // session key where store the locale.
+Set null to disable (default) 'sessionKey' => 'i18n-session-locale',
 ]);
 ```